ContentAndMaterialPortrait/MAE-GEBD/README.md

 You may locate feature data in 'data' folder of this repository.

 ### Materials
-You can download materials: TODO
+You can download models [here](https://drive.google.com/drive/folders/11OkI6SeRLd7Ewc9JyuoCUSHb29bu4foN).

 ### Implementation
 You can change some values in config.py in both models.